 Accessing the Administrative Tools in Windows Server 2012

-In Windows Server 2008 and 2008 R2, you can access the Administrative Tools by clicking on the start icon, and then going to All Programs and then clicking the Administrative Tools option.
-Since we know the start menu does not exist, you have to access the Administrative Tools in a new way.
+In Windows Server 2008 and 2008 R2, you can access the Administrative Tools by clicking on the start icon, going to All Programs, and clicking the Administrative Tools option.
+Since we know the start menu does not exist, you have to access the Administrative Tools differently.

-In Windows Server 2012, there is a couple of different ways to access the Administrative Tools.
-One way involves using the server manager.
+In Windows Server 2012, there is a couple of different ways to access the Administrative Tools, and one method involves using the server manager.
 As you can see below, the server manager’s tools menu contains all of the Administrative Tools that you are probably familiar with from Windows Server 2008.

-Sometimes Administrators might prefer not to have to go into the server manager every time they need to access an administrative tool.
-It would make it a lot easier if the tools were accessible from the start screen.
-Thankfully, it is quite easy to make that happen.
+Sometimes Administrators might prefer not to go into the server manager every time they need to access an administrative tool.
+It would make it a lot easier if the tools were accessible from the start screen, and Thankfully, it is pretty easy to make that happen.